diem/diem/language/stdlib/modules/doc/LibraSystem.md

 </code></pre>

-Removed validator should no longer be valid.
+Removed validator is no longer a validator.
+Depends on no other entries for same address in validator_set

 <pre><code><b>ensures</b> !<a href="#0x1_LibraSystem_spec_is_validator">spec_is_validator</a>(account_address);